PIRATE-E/ai-workflow-task-agent/README.md

    - Check internet connection
    - Verify DuckDuckGo search is not blocked

+4. **Neo4j Connection Issues**:
+   - Make sure you have a running Neo4j instance
+   - Check your connection & authentication settings

+5. **Concurrency Issues**:
+   - Make sure your Python version supports concurrency libraries (e.g., `asyncio`)
+   - Check for correct usage of async functions or threads

+6. **Error Logs Not Showing or Not Sent Over Network**:
+   - Ensure you are using the logging scripts from the `utils` package (like `error_transpher.py`) in your code

+---

 ## 📞 Support

 If you encounter any issues or have questions: